 Crafted especially for women, UNI-T makes every shirt from a mix of bamboo and organic cotton fibers.
 This brand is OEKO-TEX certified and practices a socially responsible manufacturing process.
 They do all the prints on the t-shirts using eco-friendly water-based ink.

-All UNI-T’ designs are hand-drawn and printed by Eujin Kim Neilan.
-They also offer you the choice to customize your t-shirt color and design.
-What's more, the brand pre-washes the t-shirts are to prevent shrinkage.
+All UNI-T designs are hand-drawn and printed by Eujin Kim Neilan.
+They also offer you the choice of sustainable custom t-shirts, where you can tailor the color and design.
+What's more, the brand pre-washes the t-shirts to prevent shrinkage.

 This brand offers you unrivaled softness in an ethically made t-shirt.
 Made from ring-spun organic cotton grown and supplied sustainably under GOTS, the t-shirts are great ethical options.
 The brand subscribes to Fair Wear’s social responsibility conditions and has also got PETA vegan approval.

 The packaging contains no plastic; it is entirely recyclable and biodegradable.
 The t-shirt comes in yellow, burgundy, and white unisex, with simple graphic prints.
 You can choose from a size range of extra small to double extra-large, all in the mid-tier price range.